European Network of Transmission System Operators for Electricity

-ENTSO-E, the European Network of Transmission System Operators, represents 39 electricity transmission system operators (TSOs) from 35 countries across Europe, thus extending beyond EU borders.
+The European Network of Transmission System Operators for Electricity (ENTSO-E) is an association representing 40 electricity transmission system operators (TSOs) from 36 countries across Europe, thus extending beyond EU borders.
+It manages the Continental Europe Synchronous Area (CESA).
 ENTSO-E was established and given legal mandates by the EU's Third Package for the Internal energy market in 2009, which aims at further liberalising the gas and electricity markets in the EU.

+Ukrainian Ukrenergo became the 40th member of the association on 1 January 2024.

 History

-On 27 June 2008, 36 European electricity transmission system operators (TSOs) signed in Prague a declaration of intent to create the ENTSO-E. ENTSO-E was established on 19 December 2008 in Brussels by 42 TSOs as a successor of six regional associations of the electricity transmission system operators.
+On 27 June 2008, 36 European electricity transmission system operators (TSOs) signed a declaration of intent in Prague to create the ENTSO-E. ENTSO-E was established on 19 December 2008 in Brussels by 42 TSOs as a successor of six regional associations of the electricity transmission system operators.
 ENTSO-E became operational on 1 July 2009.
 The former associations ETSO, ATSOI, UKTSOA, NORDEL, UCTE and BALTSO became a part of the ENTSO-E, while still offering data by their predecessors for public interest.
+Until then, the Union for the Coordination of Transmission of Electricity (UCTE) was the main organization managing what is now the Continental Europe Synchronous Area.

 Creation of ENTSO-E was initiated by the adoption of the European Union third legislative package on the gas and electricity markets.
 In 2003, the European Commission conducted a sector inquiry concerning the competition of electricity market in six European countries.
 Examining competition in these countries, the final report stated serious issues to be solved.
 It was noticed that the integration between member state's markets is still insufficient.
 Additionally, the absence of transparently available market information was assessed.
 As a result, the third legislative package on the EU gas and electricity markets was adopted by the European Commission in September 2007.